LinlyBoi/Brain/Smort System/Game of Life.md

 #Smort
 # Cellular Automation
 1. Dynamic system consist of  <u> Set of cells </u> (in 1D - 2D - 3D):
-    Each cell in state has 2 opions :
+    Each cell in state has 2 options :
         Die -> 0
         Live -> 1
 2. State set :